andreasabel/inCode/entry/tries-with-recursion-schemes.md

 Note that this construction isn't particularly sound, since it's possible to represent invalid keys that have branches that lead to nothing.
 This mostly becomes troublesome when we implement `delete`, but we won't be worrying about that for now.
-The nice thing about Haskell is that we can be as safe as we want or need, as a judgement call on a case-by-case basis.
+In Haskell, we have the choice to be as safe or unsafe as we want for a given situation.
 However, a "correct-by-construction" trie is in the next part of this series :)

 ### Recursion Schemes: An Elegant Weapon